Zecruu/MULTIELECTRIFINAL/S3_CORS_SETUP.md

 4. **Click Save changes**

 ### Notes
-- Replace `https://multielectrifinal.vercel.app` with your actual production domain
+- `https://multielectricsupply.com` is your production domain
 - Keep `http://localhost:3000` for local development
 - If you have multiple domains (staging, preview), add them to `AllowedOrigins`